 How long does it take to complete the hike to Robin Falls?

-It can take as little as 15-20 minutes to walk from the car park to the base of Robin Falls.
+It can take as little as 15-20 minutes to walk from the car park to the base of the waterfall.

 How long is the Robin Falls walk?